Edwin Collier

-Edwin Collier (27 March 1827 – 11 February 1899) was an English accountant, Bible Christian deacon, and vegetarianism activist.
-He served as vice president and treasurer of the Vegetarian Society.
-Collier also founded Edwin Collier, Tongue and Co., one of the largest accountancy firms outside of London.
+Edwin Collier (27 March 1827 – 11 February 1899) was an English accountant, deacon, and vegetarianism activist.
+Based in the Manchester area, he worked in the Huddersfield cloth trade and in the treasurer's department of the Salford Corporation before entering accountancy.
+He later became a partner in David Chadwick's accountancy firm and co-founded E. Collier, Tongue and Co.

+Collier was a member of the Vegetarian Society from its first year and served as vice-president, honorary auditor, and honorary treasurer.
+He also chaired society meetings and was a shareholder in the Vegetarian Restaurants Co.
+Ltd. A vegetarian from birth, he belonged to a family connected with the Bible Christian Church and the early vegetarian movement.
+He served for about 40 years as a deacon of the Bible Christian Church in Hulme.

 Biography

 Early life and education

-Edwin Collier was born on 27 March 1827 in Hulme, Manchester, to George Collier (1799–1866) and Margaret Collier (née Gaskill; 1802–1850).
-His uncle was Rev. James Gaskill (1800–1870), a minister at the Bible Christian Church in Hulme and his grandfather, Peter Gaskill, was a founding member of the church.
-His sister was married to Rev. James Clark, a pastor of the church.
-Collier was a vegetarian from birth, but was noted for being a heavy tobacco smoker.
-He was also a dedicated teetotaller.
+Edwin Collier was born on 27 March 1827 in Hulme, then a township in the parish of Manchester, Lancashire, to George (1799–1866) and Margaret Collier (1802–1850).
+His uncle, Rev. James Gaskill (1800–1870), was a minister at the Bible Christian Church in Hulme, and his grandfather, Peter Gaskill, was a founding member of the church.
+His sister Cordelia married Rev. James Clark, a pastor of the church.
+Collier was a vegetarian from birth; his father adopted the diet in 1815 and his mother in 1812.
+Collier was described as a heavy tobacco smoker.
+He was also a teetotaller.

 Collier grew up in Hulme and attended the Bible Christian Church School.
 He was also educated at Rivington Grammar School.

 Career

-Collier served as a cashier for manufacturers in the Huddersfield cloth trade and worked in the Treasurer's Department of the Salford Corporation.
-Later, he became a partner in David Chadwick MP's accountancy firm.
-He founded the accountancy firm E. Collier, Tongue, and Co, which became one of the largest accountancy firms outside of London.
-Collier was also a Fellow of the Institute of Chartered Accountants.
+Collier worked as a cashier for manufacturers in the Huddersfield cloth trade and in the treasurer's department of the Salford Corporation.
+He later became a partner in David Chadwick MP's accountancy firm.
+He subsequently co-founded E. Collier, Tongue and Co., described by the Weaste Cemetery Heritage Trail as one of the largest accountancy firms outside London.
+Collier was a Fellow of the Institute of Chartered Accountants and served on the council of the Manchester Society of Chartered Accountants.

-Activism and religious work

-Collier was an active advocate for vegetarianism.
-He held the position of vice-president of the Vegetarian Society and was a supporter of the Health Exhibition.
-He advocated for a religious dimension to vegetarianism and served as a deacon in Bible Christian Church for 40 years.
-He was also involved in evening and Sunday schools.
+Vegetarianism activism

+Collier was a member of the Vegetarian Society from the year of its formation.
+He served as a vice-president for about 30 years, honorary auditor from 1873 to 1882, and honorary treasurer from 1882 to 1891.
+He helped organise the vegetarian dining room at the International Health Exhibition in 1884.

-The York Herald reported on the Vegetarian Society's annual meeting in Manchester on 14 October 1881, where Collier served as chairman.
-The Manchester Courier noted the 36th anniversary conference at the YMCA Hall in Manchester on 19 October 1883, which was presided over by Collier.
-The Exeter and Plymouth Gazette also mentioned his role in chairing the Vegetarian Society conference in Exeter.
-According to the Manchester Evening News on 14 October 1886, the annual meeting was held at the Vegetarian Restaurant in Fountain Street, Manchester, where Collier was appointed treasurer.
+Collier took part in the society's public meetings and conferences.
+The York Herald reported on the society's annual meeting in Manchester on 14 October 1881, at which he acted as chairman.
+The Manchester Courier recorded that he presided over the 36th anniversary conference at the YMCA Hall, Manchester, on 19 October 1883, and the Exeter and Plymouth Gazette noted his role in chairing a society conference in Exeter.
 He was also a shareholder in the Vegetarian Restaurants Co.
 Ltd.